molinerisLab/SnakeGSEA/README.md

 conda env create -f local/env/environment.yaml -n fGSEA_Env
 ```

 Move to `dataset/v1` directory and set the proper parameters in `config.yaml` file.
+The parameters are documented in the file itself.

 Then run
 ```
 snakemake -p -j N_CORES all
 ```
+Put `N_CORES` to the number of CPUs you waunt to use.

 ## Output
 SnakeGSEA pipeline priduces the following files: